itssamuelrowe/SparrowGC/README.md

-# Kush
+# SparrowGC

 SparrowGC is a memory management library which implements garbage collectors and allocators.
 It was primarily developed for use by Kush.
 However, it is flexible enough to be consumed by other runtimes.

 ## Contributing